Starting out as a gas engineer

 What does a gas engineer do?

-Gas engineers install, service and maintain all types of gas appliances.
-Gas engineers work in both the residential and commercial sectors, often alongside other trade professionals on construction sites and in people’s homes for renovation projects.
+Engineers may need to work alongside other trade professionals on construction sites or in people’s homes for renovation projects.

 Gas engineers also work with gas pipe systems; cutting, bending, and fitting pipes to connect appliances to the mains gas source.
-Gas engineers will also be required to attend to suspected gas leaks and ensure the suspected leak is made safe.
+Engineers that are Gas Safe registered will also be required to attend to suspected gas leaks and ensure the suspected leak is made safe.

-How to choose the right gas training provider
+How to choose the right Gas Safe training provider

 Once you’ve decided to become a Gas Safe engineer, you’ll want to know your first steps to make it happen.
 You’ll first need to find a quality training provider.

-There are numerous companies offering Gas Safe courses across the UK.
-Options Skills are a provider we work with.
+There are numerous companies offering Gas Safe training courses across the UK.

 Finally, you’ll complete an ACS Initial Assessment.
-Once this is successfully completed you can apply to join the Gas Safe Register.
+Once you’ve successfully completed your Gas Safe training, you can apply to join the Gas Safe Register.

 Concerns about gas vs renewable energy changes